Defiance (video game): Setting

 The game takes place in the San Francisco Bay Area, 15 years after the devastating Pale Wars between Earth and a loose alliance of extraterrestrial races known as Votanis Collective.
 The Votans came to Earth seeking a new home after the destruction of their solar system, unaware that the planet was already inhabited.
 Friction between the new arrivals and Humanity led to war, during which the Votan's terraforming technology was unleashed.
 The Earth's surface was drastically altered as a result, introducing radical changes in topography, the extinction of plant and animal species, and the emergence of new species.
 Afterward, Humans and Votans were forced to live together.
 Player characters are enlisted as "Ark Hunters" by industrialist Karl Von Bach to search the Bay Area for advanced and expensive alien technology.
 Players also take part in side missions to earn cash or challenges in which they compete with other Ark Hunters.

+Plot

+The opening cutscene, and main storyline mission of the game, begins with the player's Ark Hunter character accompanying Karl Von Bach and several other Ark Hunters, on a flying stratocarrier crewed and commanded by the Earth Republic Military (also known as E-Rep).
+In addition to the player's Ark Hunter, Irisa and Joshua Nolan from the TV series are both present during the opening cutscene.
+In charge of the stratocarrier is Captain Noah Grant.
+He has been tasked by his superiors with escorting Von Bach and his ark hunters to the bay area to search for "Ark Tech".
+Ark Tech is salvage from orbital debris that rains down to earth in small meteor shower like events called "Ark Falls".
+During their final approach Von Bach reveals to Grant that he is searching for the key remaining components of a terra spire to attempt to restore the earth and hopes to be hailed as a hero.
+Grant is annoyed at Von Bach for his disrespect and disregard for his men and protocol.
+He orders Von Bach and his Ark Hunters to prepare for landing as they pass over the Golden Gate Bridge and ruins of San Francisco.
+Von Bach starts to explain the information about an EGO implant you have but is interrupted as the stratocarrier rocks, experiencing sudden turbulence and temporary loss of lighting.
+E-Rep soldiers appear and tell Captain Grant he is needed on the bridge.
+As the player straps into their escape pod alongside Nolan and Irisa the stratocarrier is hit by an unknown force.
+An explosion ripples throughout the hold housing the escape pods and an alert over the intercom system states the hull has been compromised and begins to seal and jettison escape pods with the various Ark Hunters, including Nolan and Irisa.
+The player's escape pod button malfunctions and does not activate and seal until the last moment, as the hold is filled with fire and the screen goes black.